ptoscanodebritto/Azure-Data-Factory-NYC-Payroll/README.md

 2. Make the data available to the interested public to show how the City’s budget is being spent on salary and overtime pay for all municipal employees.

-In this project as a Data Engineer, I created a data pipeline that are dynamic, can be automated, and monitored for efficient operation.
-The project team also includes the city’s quality assurance experts who will test the pipelines to find any errors and improve overall data quality.
+In this project as a Data Engineer, I created a data pipeline that is dynamic, can be automated, and monitored for efficient operation.

 The source data resides in Azure Data Lake and needs to be processed in a NYC data warehouse.
 The source datasets consist of CSV files with Employee master data and monthly payroll data entered by various City agencies

+This project consists of the following steps:

+1. Creating Resources (Azure Data Lake Gen 2, Azure SQL Database, Azure Synapse Analytics, Azure Data Factory)

+2. Creating tables on Azure SQL Database and Synapse (external table)

+3. Creating Linked Services (Azure Data Lake Gen 2, Azure SQL Database, Azure Synapse Analytics) on Azure Data Factory

+4. Creating Datasets on Azure Data Factory

+5. Create Summary Data Flow on Azure Data Factory

+6. Create Pipeline on Azure Data Factory

+7. Run Pipeline and check the Tables on Azure SQL Database, Synapse and the summary file on your container on Azure Data Lake Gen2

 ![nyc-payroll-db-schema](https://github.com/ptoscanodebritto/Azure-Data-Factory-NYC-Payroll/assets/169722367/df97a030-069b-4582-857e-401b74f97209)